naeemdev/naeemdev/README.md

 ### ✨ Fun Fact

 > "I'm fueled by ☕ coffee and a relentless passion for clean code.
-When not coding, I enjoy exploring tech blogs and hiking."
+When not coding, I enjoy exploring tech blogs.
+When I’m not hacking away, I’m probably dreaming of my next nap."

 ---